Toronto Pearson International Airport heist: Lawsuits

 The Greater Toronto Airport Authority said that they leased the land on which the Air Canada facility was located and that this facility was located outside of the airport's primary security line.
 Following the theft, Brink's contacted Air Canada on April 27, 2023, to demand full reimbursement of the costs it sustained during the heist, but no response was received.
 The Miami-based company is seeking legal action at the Canadian federal court, and in addition to the full reimbursement of the costs it sustained, it is also demanding an unspecified amount in special damages and legal fees.
-On October 11, 2023, Brink's filed a CAD 20 million lawsuit against Air Canada for the negligent handling and care of the items which it was commissioned by Raiffeisenbank and Valcambi to manage.
+On October 11, 2023, Brink's filed a CAD $20 million lawsuit against Air Canada for the negligent handling and care of the items which it was commissioned by Raiffeisenbank and Valcambi to manage.
 The lawsuit alleges that there were "no security protocols in place" at the Air Canada holding facility at the time of the theft and that on April 17, 2023, at 6:32 PM Eastern Standard Time, an unidentified individual was able to gain access to this Air Canada holding facility by using a fake document and handing it to Air Canada personnel who were working at the facility during the heist.
 Brink's alleges that "without verifying the authenticity of this document in any way, and upon receipt of the fraudulent waybill, AC (referring to Air Canada) personnel released the shipments to the unidentified individual, following which the individual absconded with the cargo."
 They allege that Air Canada "failed to follow through with appropriate security measures, despite charging higher shipping rates for its 'secure service'.
-The airline neglected to provide storing facilities equipped with effective vaults and cages, constant CCTV surveillance, and active human surveillance personnel."
+The airline neglected to provide storage facilities equipped with effective vaults and cages, constant CCTV surveillance, and active human surveillance personnel."

 Air Canada replied that it bore no responsibility for the theft and rejected all of Brink's allegations.
 Air Canada noted that Brink's failed to state the shipment's value on the waybill and pay a special fee for a "special declaration of interest in delivery"; thus, Air Canada’s liability is capped by the Montreal Convention.
-Brink's retorted that it paid a premium for the shipment and that the waybill was marked with the words "banknotes", "gold bars" and "Special supervision is requested.
+Brink's retorted that it paid a premium for the shipment and that the waybill was marked with the words "banknotes", "gold bars", and "Special supervision is requested.
 Valuable cargo".
-Brink's thought that the Montreal Convention imposes no limit as to what it can claim from the carrier.
+Brink's thought that the Montreal Convention imposes no limit on what it can claim from the carrier.
 In April 2024, Peel Regional Police announced that two Air Canada employees were allegedly involved in the heist and that the fake document used in the heist was printed on an Air Canada printer.

-Federal Court ruled in Air Canada's favor and that Air Canada is only responsible for reimbursement of 9,988 special drawing rights, or around CAD 18,000, for the loss of the gold, the maximum prescribed under the Montreal Convention.
+The Federal Court ruled in Air Canada's favor and that Air Canada is only responsible for reimbursement of 9,988 special drawing rights, or around CAD 18,000, for the loss of the gold, the maximum prescribed under the Montreal Convention.
 The court sided with Air Canada's argument that Brink's did not satisfy the condition of meriting higher compensation.